Eastern Namibia - a savannah with acacias and wild animals

 Ready for an adventure?

-You signed up for the expedition, but wondering what to pack?
-You can check your gear here and ensure you're fully prepared.
+Signed up for the expedition but wondering what to pack?
+You can mark your gear here and ensure everything is prepared.

-Brace yourself for substantial temperature swings.
+Be ready for significant temperature fluctuations.
 During the day, temperatures reach a pleasant 25-30°C, but at night they can drop below 0°.

 Undergarments and Socks